undecaf/typo3-dev/README.md

 you choose a different host interface and/or port.

 __TYPO3 volume and work directory:__
-The TYPO3 installation is saved in a persistent volume named `typo3-root`.
+The TYPO3 instance is saved in a persistent volume named `typo3-root`.
 A different name can be assigned by option `-v` (or `T3_ROOT`).
 That name _must not_ contain a `/`.